What did people in the 50s & 60s predict about the modern world?

 By the year 2000, some sort of world federation should have taken real form, with the United States, because of its commercial interest in the development of other lands, because of the blood it will have shed in their behalf, holding a lot of votes.

-Politics: Freedom will survive
+Government prediction: Freedom will survive

 How will this land of ours be governed in 50 years?